-Sebastopol's CivicSpark Fellow, Phoebe Goulden, will be primarily responsible for the implementation of this strategy.
-Climate Action Committee members will assist in conducting events, providing input on outreach materials, and sharing information about the Framework process.
-City staff will help facilitate the technical aspects of the Strategy, such as website updates, Zoom meetings, and social media postings.
+Phoebe Goulden, CivicSpark Fellow, will be primarily responsible for the implementation of this strategy.
+Assistance is requested from Climate Action Committee members in conducting events, providing input on outreach materials, and sharing information about the Framework process.
+Help from City staff will likely be needed to facilitate technical aspects of the Strategy, such as website updates, Zoom meetings, and social media postings.